pyinvoke/invoke/docs/concepts/cli/background.rst

 * Give the parser deep knowledge of the flags involved so that when it encounters ``--flag value task`` it knows that ``--flag`` is supposed to have a value after it.
-This can be done explicitly (as with ``argparse``) or can be inferred from the task definition.
-We can't hand off any work to an existing parser lib, though, as we must do all parsing ourselves.
+This can be done explicitly (think ``argparse`` style argument definitions) or can be inferred from the task definition.

+    * Unfortunately, we can't use ``argparse`` or ``optparse`` to do this as they are unable to cope with various potential edge cases that arise in a multi-task situation.

+    * For example, while ``optparse`` is capable of being told to stop at the first unknown positional arg (in our case, the next task name) and could be used in a loop, it still thinks about the flags it encounters globally.
+Two tasks using the same keyword argument name would make setting up an ``optparse`` parser impossible.
+Requiring globally unique kwarg names would solve this, but is too user-hostile.

 * Force users to avoid using spaces between flags and their arguments, i.e. always doing ``--flag=value`` or ``-fvalue``.
 This makes tasks unambiguous, at the cost of cutting out a very common technique in other CLI tools' flag styles.
-(Because of that, we're almost definitely not doing this.)
+This is also unacceptable as it falls into the trap of looking very similar to, but not behaving like, regular flags.
 * Add special syntax to denote task names, e.g.::

     $ invoke --global-opts task1: --kwarg value task2: --task2-opts